bkleinen/bkleinen.github.io/ws2015/info1/labs/exercise-13.md

 #### Scenario 1: Making a reservation
 The first scenario that we will be doing is a reservation:
 Jane Doe goes to the Cinema Site and wants to make a reservation for two seats to watch Inglorious Basterds at 8 pm.
-Jane is interacting with the booking system, which may or may not be represented by a class such as CinemaBookingSystem.
+Jane is interacting with the booking system.
 Using the CRC cards, play through the scenario.
 How does the system find the show?
-As you discover responsibilites and collaborators, write them down on the cards.
+As you discover responsibilities and collaborators, write them down on the cards.
 Assume there are plenty of free seats.
 Jane will choose seats 13 and 14 from row 12.

 The reservation is now made.
 How is this done, exactly?
 What data is going to have to be stored?
 Where?
 If you feel the need to create a new class, feel free to do so!
 If you discover that a class needs to be split in two - make two new cards and rip up the old one.
 If two need to be merged, do so.
 Keep a list of things you want to keep track of on a separate piece of paper.